bztsrc/phppe3/README.md

 Content Management
 ------------------

-This single file also serves as a Content Server.
-You can install the CMS Content Editor as an extension with
+The Core serves as content provider and can't modify contents on it's own.
+For that, install the Content Editor extension with

     $ composer require "phppe/CMS"